eclipse-vertx/vert.x/README.md

 ## What is the status of Node.x?

-We are working on getting the first binary release out ASAP.
+The first binary release, node.x 0.1, has been released.
+We aim to follow the mantra of "release early, release often"

 ## What is the architecture?